1) What do we mean by “video”? (Think beyond the ‘Talking Head’ to a wide variety of recorded instructional multi-media – RIM)

 - The ideal length for instructional screencast videos by Ellis Pratt, Thursday, 14 November, 2013 [Great charts and graphs!]

-- Six Steps to Creating High Quality Video Training by Jeremy Vest, December 2, 2009 [Good advice, but 5 years old – some details are dated (.flv instead of mp4 format, cost of a camcorder, etc.)]
+- Six Steps to Creating High Quality Video Training by Jeremy Vest, December 2, 2009 [Good advice, but over 10 years old – some details are dated (.flv instead of mp4 format, cost of a camcorder, etc.)]

 - How To Videos – 10 Tips to Making More Effective Training Videos by Jennifer O’Rourke, October 05th, 2012